Skip to Content

 • Make it so tender: mix the meatloaf with your hands so that you don’t accidentally overmix it.
 Overmixing will make the meat tough.

-• Let it rest: A ten minute rest may not seem essential, but it actually serves a really important function!
-It’ll trap the juices in the meatloaf and ensure that every bite is super tender and juicy when you finally do cut into it.
+• Let it rest: ten minute rest may not seem essential, but traps the juices in the meatloaf and makes every bite tender and juicy when you finally do cut into it.

 What To Serve With Meatloaf